-For those days when you want something lower in carbs, but you still have those pizza cravings - I give you these Courgette (Zucchini) Pizza Bites.
+For those days when you want something lower in carbs, but you still have those pizza cravings - I give you these Zucchini Pizza Bites.
 They have all the delicious cheesy and tomato-y toppings of a pizza, but sat on top of little discs of courgette (zucchini), rather than dough.

 Let's face it, a pizza is all about the toppings anyway.
-Hardly anyone bites in to a pizza and says "Mmmm, what a delicious base", although I did say that when we were in Rome.
+Hardly anyone bites into a pizza and says "Mmmm, what a delicious base", although I did say that when we were in Rome.

-Pizza is my weakness and it always has been.
-Let's just say that we were on first name terms with the pizza delivery guy at one point.
 Which is when we knew things needed to change.
-So, we started experimenting with some healthy pizza alternatives and this is one of our favourites.
+So, we started experimenting with some healthy pizza alternatives and this zucchini pizza is one of our favourites.
 Even better is that the kids love it too.

 Jump to: